An exact analytical solution for the weakly magnetized flow around an axially symmetric paraboloid, with application to magnetosphere models: Extension to compressible flow

-Fortunately, most of the derivation presented in \citet{Kleimann_EA:2017} does not make reference to a particular flow field, and is thus also applicable to the present situation without any modifications.
-In particular, the desired density field $n$ may be obtained from the same respective implicit equations, namely
+Fortunately, most of the construction presented in \citet{Kleimann_EA:2017} does not make any reference to a particular flow field, and is thus also applicable to the situation at hand without any modifications.
+In particular, the desired density field $n$ may be obtained from the same implicit equations, namely